Israel–Serbia relations: History

 The Jewish community developed substantially before and after World War I following the religious autonomy they have received, and many Jewish educational institutions and synagogues for both the Ashkenazi and Sephardic communities were established.
 By the year 1939 there were approximately 10,400 Jews living in Belgrade.

 Most of the Jews living in Serbia were killed during the Holocaust.
 During the war, many Jews were given refuge by the Yugoslav Partisans, led by Josip Broz Tito, and many of them fought along their side.
 Serbian civilians were involved in saving thousands of Yugoslavian Jews during this period.
 After the war, most of those who survived gradually emigrated to Israel.

-According to the 2011 census, there are 578 declared Jews in Serbia, living mainly in Belgrade and Vojvodina.

-SFR Yugoslavia and Israel established diplomatic relations in 1948.
 Until 1952, a total of 7,578 Jews emigrated from Yugoslavia to Israel.
 During the period, Yugoslavia was mostly neutral in the Arab–Israeli conflict, but maintained ties with Israel, helped by its sizable Jewish emigration.
+According to the 2022 census, there are 709 declared Jews in Serbia, living mainly in Belgrade and Vojvodina.

+Yugoslavia and Israel established diplomatic relations in 1948 with Yugoslavia being the second European country to recognize Israel.
 Yugoslavia severed all diplomatic relations with Israel following the Six-Day War in 1967, and it was following a pro-Arab policy since.
-After the breakup of Yugoslavia, newly formed FR Yugoslavia renewed the relations on January 31, 1992, seeking for certain international support as it was practically isolated from the international community during the Yugoslav Wars.
+In the middle of the breakup of Yugoslavia, the Yugoslav government restored diplomatic relations with Israel in 31 January 1992, but by that time, Slovenia, Croatia and Macedonia had already seceded from Belgrade.
+This was done to achieve certain international support as the Milošević regime was practically isolated from the international community during the Yugoslav Wars.